Elections in Worcester

 If you are on the Electoral Register, you will be sent a poll card just before an election.
 It tells you where and when to vote.
 Please note that you will be sent a poll card even if you vote by post.
 The poll card is for information only; you do not actually need it to cast your vote.

 - Tell the clerk your name and address as shown on the Polling Card you have had delivered.
 You will be given a ballot paper.

 - Go to one of the compartments.
-Mark a cross (X) on the right hand side of the paper opposite the name of the candidate you are voting for.
+Mark your ballot paper according to the instructions found on the ballot paper itself, and on posters in the polling station.
+This is usually done by marking a cross (X) on the right hand side of the paper opposite the name of the candidate you are voting for, however different elections may have different instructions so please read them carefully.
 Do not put any other marks or comments on the paper or your vote may not be counted.